 When writing songs the hope is that it will provide an emotional response to the listener.
 There are many emotions experienced when listening to music.
-Here Gerry Clarkson a musician and a blogger explore the The Relationship Between Sad Music and Depression and how it affect our mood.
+Here Gerry Clarkson a musician and a blogger explore the The Relationship Between Sad Music and Depression and how music affects our mood.
 Here is his contribution.

 To many music listeners, music entices negative emotions such as sadness or anger.
 Some seem to just get involved in the music and revel in the emotional roller coaster.
 Some people even use the music for the purpose of catharsis, to sense the emotional connection with others, think about ways to master difficulties or to assist in overcoming the blues.
 There is nothing bad at feeling sorrow, as it is a healthy emotion when we are suffering from sad events of our lives.
 Sadness encourages us to dwell judiciously about our situations, search for that silver lining and eventually and to improve our lives.

 Depression is however quite different from feeling upset or sad about things.
 Rather than feeling motivated to improve things and proves; depression tends to make the sufferer lose motivation.
 Instead of making the depressant think more clearly, in this state, people experience diminished cognitive functioning on different domains.

 Rumination is the affinity to get puzzled with the patterns of negative thinking and having a hard time preventing negative thoughts about life events or certain feelings.
 Rumination and depression go together.
 According to some authentic researches, when listeners are ruminators, and they listen to sad music are more likely to continue these cycles of negative thinking, frequently evoking sad memories and negative thoughts.

 We found that instead of recovering after listening to sad music, the music listeners with high scores in rumination described intensified feelings of depression.